Honky Tonk (1941 film)

-Honky Tonk is a 1941 black-and-white Western film directed by Jack Conway, produced by Pandro S. Berman, and starring Clark Gable and Lana Turner.
+Honky Tonk is a 1941 American historical western comedy drama film directed by Jack Conway and starring Clark Gable and Lana Turner.
 The supporting cast features Claire Trevor, Frank Morgan, Marjorie Main, Albert Dekker and Chill Wills.
+Produced by Pandro S. Berman, the film was made and distributed by Metro-Goldwyn-Mayer.

 Plot

-Con man "Candy" Johnson (Clark Gable) and his friend "Sniper" (Chill Wills) flee town using quick wits and magic tricks.
+Con man "Candy" Johnson and his friend "Sniper" flee town using quick wits and magic tricks.
 They catch a train to Yellow Creek, Nevada, where a gold rush is in progress.
-Aboard, he meets Elizabeth Cotton (Lana Turner); she takes an instant dislike to him.
-When they arrive, Candy is amused to discover she is the daughter of "Judge" Cotton (Frank Morgan), an old acquaintance of his.
+Aboard, he meets Elizabeth Cotton; she takes an instant dislike to him.
+When they arrive, Candy is amused to discover she is the daughter of "Judge" Cotton, an old acquaintance of his.
 Elizabeth is unaware of her father's crooked past and present.

 Later that night, Candy, Sniper and the judge go to the local saloon.
-There, Candy finds another old friend of his, "Gold Dust" Nelson (Claire Trevor).
-She points out to him the owner (and sheriff), Brazos Hearn (Albert Dekker).
+There, Candy finds another old friend of his, "Gold Dust" Nelson.
+She points out to him the owner (and sheriff), Brazos Hearn.
 When a gambler claims that the saloon is crooked, Candy takes his side.
 He forces Brazos into a game of Russian Roulette with him.
 The sheriff gives up after the fourth round and gives Candy $5000 to end the contest.
 Candy later reveals to Sniper and the judge that he had palmed the bullet; the gun was unloaded.

 When Candy brings the judge home, Elizabeth berates him for getting her father drunk and being a bad influence.
-Candy overhears a hotel guest, Mrs. Varner (Marjorie Main), the widow of a preacher, say there is no church in the town.
+Candy overhears a hotel guest, Mrs. Varner, the widow of a preacher, say there is no church in the town.
 Candy gives her $1,500 to build one.
 Before leaving, Candy manages to kiss Elizabeth three times before being slapped.
 Mrs. Varner asks her why she did not stop him at the second.
 Candy opens a rival saloon and gambling den, which becomes more popular than Brazos'.
 Gold Dust becomes jealous of Elizabeth and tells her not to expect a wedding ring.
 Undiscouraged, Elizabeth gets Candy to marry her by first getting him drunk.

 When Candy tells his new father-in-law, Cotton confesses to Elizabeth that he and Candy are both cheap crooks, and there is no hope of reforming either one.
 Elizabeth refuses to give up hope.
 That night, she locks Candy out of her bedroom in order for them to have a "proper courtship", infuriating him.
 He breaks down the door only to tell her "goodnight" and then storms off to have a "private" dinner with Gold Dust.
 Elizabeth shows up and makes up with Candy.